Open Aviation Safety is being built.

 Over 90 million flights have been conducted since the last major accident in the US, 15 years ago.

-Since then, safety science thought has progressed well beyond error analysis and towards identifying leading signals in big data.
+Since then, safety science has progressed well beyond error analysis and towards identifying leading signals in big data.

 Monetization of